noinia/hgeometry/README.md

 * an $O(\log^2 n)$ time algorithm to find extremal points and tangents on/to a convex polygon.
 * An optimal $O(n+m)$ time algorithm to compute the Minkowski sum of two convex polygons.
+* An $O(1/\eps^dn\log n)$ time algorithm for constructing a Well-Separated pair decomposition.

 It also has some geometric data structures.
 In particular, HGeometry contans an implementation of

-* A Segment Tree.
+* A one dimensional Segment Tree.
 The base tree is static.
-* An Interval Tree.
+* A one dimensional Interval Tree.
 The base tree is static.
 * A KD-Tree.
 The base tree is static.

 Numeric Types